garrandall/popular-music-data/tracks/groovin--in-the-midnight-maxi-priest.md

 Ah yeah, yeah I wanna do it with you

 I wanna do it with you
-Ooh, ooh, yeah, yeah, ah yeah, yeah
+Oh, oh yeah, yeah, ah yeah, yeah
 Groovin' all night

 Groovin' in the midnight